azixMcAze/Unity-SerializableDictionary/README.md

         - `SerializableDictionaryPropertyDrawer.cs`
         - `UserSerializableDictionaries.cs` (optional)

-As Unity is unable to serialize generic types, create a derived class for each `SerializedDictionary` specialization you want.
+As Unity is unable to directly serialize generic types, create a derived class for each `SerializedDictionary` specialization you want.
 ```csharp
 [Serializable]
 public class StringStringDictionary : SerializableDictionary<string, string> {}